Academic Writing – May 30, 2016

 The methods and instruments of scientific writing can be learnt.
 With a few select mechanisms for structuring and techniques for building arguments, it becomes possible to articulate even complex data clearly and comprehensibly.
 Coherently built up and convincingly formulated, even academic texts can be an exciting read!

-In this workshop the process of academic writing is highlighted from the first idea through the structuring and formation of the text to its completion.
-The participants engage with the content related, formal and organisational aspects of writing and train their text competency with exercises.
+In this workshop the process of academic writing were highlighted from the first idea through the structuring and formation of the text to its completion were discussed.
+The participants engaged with the content related, formal and organisational aspects of writing and train their text competency with exercises.

 Target audience